Mira-dmh/CrewAI/README.md

 # CrewAI Job Assistant 🚀
+# use this term to run : streamlit run src/app.py

 A powerful job search and career development platform powered by AI agents using CrewAI and Streamlit.